sgkertsos/traffic-sign-classification/README.md

 #### Streamlit
 ![image info](./images/streamlit.png)
 Streamlit is used to create the user interface (UI).
-The user selects a traffic sign image file by using the **** button or by just dragging the file and the output is displayed.
+The user selects a traffic sign image file by using the **Browse files** button or by just dragging the file and the output is displayed.

 #### Docker
 ![image info](./images/docker.png)